Testimonials from Master of Arts in Teacher Education Alumni

 Although BYU provided me with an incredible education and prepared me to be a better teacher and student, the relationships I built while there will always be what I remember and cherish about my time as a graduate student.
 The time I spent with my colleagues and professors learning, traveling to conferences, presenting, working on projects, and supporting each other was invaluable.
 During my two years as a graduate student at BYU, I built relationships that will last for an entire lifetime.
 I will be forever grateful for the people I met along the way.

-Whether you are looking to improve your own teaching skills, get new ideas for your classroom, make a lane change on your salary, learn to research, or go on for a doctoral education, the BYU Teacher Education MA has something for everyone.
+Whether you are looking to improve your own teaching skills, get new ideas for your classroom, make a lane change on your salary, learn to research, or go on for a doctoral education, BYU's [master of arts in] teacher education program has something for everyone.
 This program provided the opportunity for me to do exactly what the university asks of all of us, “Enter to Learn, Go Forth to Serve.”